March 23, 2020

-The match included residents for new graduate medical education programs: Anesthesiology and Emergency Medicine, based at MountainView Hospital and Transitional Year at Southern Hills Hospital.
+The match included residents for existing and new graduate medical education programs, including Radiology Diagnostics based at MountainView Hospital.

 The announcement was made during the annual event called Match Day – when graduating medical students learn where they will be spending the next several years as residents.
 Matched residents filled in all open positions within the following programs: